ArcGIS Desktop and Pro

 - Various teaching labs in Geography, Earth Sciences, Bren, and other departments have ArcGIS.
 Inquire with your department.

 Several UCSB entities contribute to a university-wide site license for the Esri suite of GIS software.
 Several different options are available, depending on your departmental affiliations and how you want to use the software.

-If you are affiliated with one of the site-license departments listed below: please contact your technical contact for access to Esri software.
-All other UCSB users will be charged $150 per license per year.
-Contact jonjab [at] library [dot] ucsb [dot] edu (Jon Jablonski) for details.
+If you are affiliated with one of the site-license contributors listed below: please contact your local technical support for access to Esri software.

 - Bren School: Steve Miley